Bullet bike rider arrested after allegedly fleeing Logan police, UHP troopers at high speed | Gephardt Daily

 Charging documents for Kaleb Daniel Holderness say an officer first spotted the suspect on Friday just after noon.
 The orange bullet bike did not have a license plate, and Holderness was not signaling before a turn, which it made without waiting for the light to turn green.

 “The motorcycle also turned into the left lane instead of the right,” charging documents say.
 “I initiated my emergency lights but the motorcycle wasn’t yielding.
 I activated my sirens and the motorcycle accelerated quickly away from me.
-I followed the motorcycle and during that time he switched lanes at least twice with out using a signal.
+I followed the motorcycle and during that time he switched lanes at least twice without using a signal.

 “My patrol car got up to 83 mph in a 35 mph zone trying to catch up to the motorcycle but the motorcycle was still gaining distance.
 The motorcycle went between southbound vehicles at 1000 N. Main St. and ran the red light almost getting hit by a truck.
 I terminated the pursuit for safety reasons.”